Claim an instant $20 accommodation voucher when you join MadeComfy Rewards.

 You may be wondering which is the best for your property, so you evaluate them all and decide which one to use.
 But why stop at one?
 Why not list your property on multiple platforms to expose it to the widest guest market possible?

-There are several booking platforms out there to consider.
-Airbnb is the best known, but we have put together a rundown of the pros and cons of the top 5 in Australia, including Booking.com, Travelmob, TripAdvisor (FlipKey) and Stayz.
+In this article, we've put together a list of the pros and cons of the top 5 in Australia, including Airbnb, Booking.com, MadeComfy, TripAdvisor (FlipKey) and Stayz.

 Pros and cons:

 - Review Bookings: hosts/property managers are able to review each booking individually before deciding whether to accept it

 - Legitimacy: guest and host profiles increase legitimacy and reduce the chances of getting bad guests

 - Insurance: Airbnb provides property insurance to all properties listed, as well as personal liability insurance to cover any personal injury claims made by guests in your properties